How to Grow Snapdragons

 Propagation by Cuttings

-Select healthy, non-flowering shoots from a mature Snapdragon plant.
-Cut a 2-inch section of stem just below a leaf node.
-Remove the lower leaves, leaving only the top few sets.
+If you want to try on cutting method, choose healthy, non-flowering shoots from a mature plant then snip a 2-inch section just below a leaf node.

 Read more